Nonprofits focused on women and girls receive just 1.6% of all charitable giving

 Gates has specific ways she’ll spend the cash, such as promoting professional advancement, pushing for more diversity in fields that are reshaping society (like tech and politics), and encouraging others to use their own financial influence to the same end.
 For others who might heed that call, though, there’s a knowledge gap: How many organizations are trying to make that kind of change anyway?
 What do they look like, and what areas are most chronically underfunded?

-To assist in that, the Women’s Philanthropy Institute just launched the Women and Girl’s Index, a public database of the country’s charities dedicated largely to women’s causes or that are female-led collectives trying to make change from their own perspective.
+To assist in that, the Women’s Philanthropy Institute just launched the Women and Girls Index, a public database of the country’s charities dedicated largely to women’s causes or that are female-led collectives trying to make change from their own perspective.
 To build it, the institute analyzed available public 990 tax filings by group name, mission statement, and program descriptions.

 Out of the more than 1.3 million active charities, only 45,000 are doing this work.
 That’s just 3.3% of the nonprofit sector.
 These groups received $6.3 billion in donations from donors between 2012 and 2015, just 1.6% of all charitable giving.
 As a result, many of these groups remain small, with limited operating costs and employees.